mattbierner/blog.mattbierner.com/_posts/2021-05-05-arkit-wishlist.md

 [In the Walls](/in-the-walls) for example is built around face tracking.
 However because I can't restrict my app to just devices with a TrueDepth camera, I had to put in significant extra work to deliver a pared back experience on older devices.
 Even though this fallback experience is now pretty solid, I still don't feel it lives up to what my app advertises.
 The demo videos in the app store are all about face tracking and some users are inevitably disappointed when they learn it isn't supported on their device.
 I also estimate that at least half the development time and budget for *In the Walls* went towards developing this fallback experience.
 That's pretty crazy!

-In other cases, I've simply not shipped an app because trying to develope an acceptable fallback would be so time consuming and compromise the vision of the app so much.
+In other cases, I've simply not shipped an app because trying to develop an acceptable fallback would be so time consuming and compromise the vision of the app so much.
 [Face Drop](/face-drop) for example would very likely already be in the App Store if I could use required device capabilities to limit it to devices that have a TrueDepth camera.

 While I'm sure that Apple has its reasons, as an outsider it seems to me that the current situation is bad for developers, bad for consumers, and bad for Apple.
 The lack of finer grained required device capabilities means that developers have to do extra work and can't build apps around the latest and greatest hardware.
 Users for their part end up being disappointed by apps that can't deliver what they advertise.
 And shouldn't Apple want to push users to buy the latest hardware?
 If someone creates a killer app that requires a LiDAR sensor, that seems like a good way to prod people to buy the more expensive device that can run it.

 I'm inclined to say that the decision of what hardware to support should be left up to developers (at least at a high level, such as requiring a specific type of camera).
 Apple shouldn't need to enforce this compatibility when there's already a good intrinsic motivator in place: more supported devices == more users == more sales.

-All this is probably far more about "required device capabilities" than you ever wanted to hear, but if I could wave a magic wand and fix one thing about iOS development today, I'd add required device capabilities for: having a TrueDepth font facing camera, having a back facing LiDAR camera, and for supporting the various `ARConfiguration` options (`supportsSceneReconstruction`, `supportsUserFaceTracking`, etc.).
+All this is probably far more about "required device capabilities" than you ever wanted to hear, but if I could wave a magic wand and fix one thing about iOS development today, I'd add required device capabilities for: having a TrueDepth front facing camera, having a back facing LiDAR camera, and for supporting the various `ARConfiguration` options (`supportsSceneReconstruction`, `supportsUserFaceTracking`, etc.).
 This may sound small, but I believe it would be a big win for developers and result in more innovative, boundary pushing AR apps for consumers.

 # Accessing front and back camera simultaneously